 Commodity & Storage Fumigation

-Professional fumigation services that protect stored goods, eliminate infestations, and certify pest-free commodities for shipment and storage
+Professional commercial fumigation services that protect stored goods, eliminate infestations, and certify pest-free commodities for shipment and storage.
+Sterling Pest Control provides comprehensive pest management solutions and pest control services to customers throughout the United States.

 5 Highlights of Commodity & Storage Fumigation

-• Phosphine and sulfuryl fluoride treatments — We fumigate grain bins, silos, warehouses, and shipping containers using registered fumigants like aluminum phosphide and Vikane gas.
+- Phosphine and sulfuryl fluoride treatments — We fumigate grain bins, silos, warehouses, mills, rail cars, trailers, and shipping containers using registered fumigants like aluminum phosphide and Vikane gas.
 Each application follows strict concentration-time product protocols to achieve complete pest mortality across all life stages, from egg to adult.
+Our effective treatments maintain the quality of stored grains and commodities.

-• Stored-product pest eradication — Our technicians target rice weevils, Indian meal moths, khapra beetles, lesser grain borers, flour beetles, and other commodity-destroying insects.
-We identify the species first, then calibrate the dose and exposure period for guaranteed results.
+- Stored-product pest eradication — Our technicians target rice weevils, Indian meal moths, khapra beetles, lesser grain borers, flour beetles, termite colonies, ants, and other commodity-destroying insects.
+We also address bird contamination issues.
+We identify the species first, then calibrate the dose and exposure period for guaranteed results based on extensive research and experience.

-• Full-spectrum commodity coverage — We treat wheat, rice, corn, cocoa beans, coffee, tobacco, dried fruits, spices, timber, cotton bales, and packaged foods.
+- Full-spectrum commodity coverage — We treat wheat, rice, corn, cocoa beans, coffee, tobacco, dried fruits, citrus products, spices, timber, cotton bales, and packaged foods.
+Our services extend to food processing facilities and processing plants handling post-harvest commodities.
 Flat storage, bunker storage, cargo containers, and ship holds all fall within our service scope.

 Why Choose Our Commodity & Storage Fumigation

 Commodity and storage fumigation is a regulated, high-stakes operation.
-One miscalculated dose or a poorly sealed structure means surviving pests, rejected shipments, and lost revenue.
-Sterling Pest Control removes that risk.
+One miscalculated dose or a poorly sealed structure means surviving pests, rejected shipments, lost revenue, and costly business downtime.
+Pest issues can cause significant financial loss and impact your bottom line.
+As a trusted fumigation company, Sterling Pest Control removes that risk and helps you save money.

 Our fumigation technicians hold state and federal certifications for restricted-use pesticides, including phosphine-generating compounds and sulfuryl fluoride.
-Every team member carries current applicator licensing and completes annual recertification through accredited continuing education programs.
+Every team member is licensed, certified, and carries current applicator licensing.
+They complete annual recertification through accredited continuing education programs.
 We don’t assign general pest control operators to fumigation jobs.
-We deploy trained fumigators who specialize in stored-product entomology and gas management.
+We deploy highly trained fumigators who work in stored-product entomology and gas management, bringing extensive experience to every job.

 We measure twice.
 Before any fumigant introduction, our crew conducts a thorough gas tightness test using calibrated pressure monitoring equipment.
-We calculate the dosage based on commodity type, volume, temperature, and target pest species.
+We plan each treatment and calculate the correct dosage based on commodity type, volume, temperature, and target pest species.
+The best approach is used for each situation.
 During the exposure period, we monitor gas concentration with phosphine detectors and adjust through recirculation or top-up dosing as needed.

 Sterling Pest Control provides complete documentation for every treatment.
+We provide thorough support throughout the process.
 You receive a detailed fumigation certificate, treatment records, gas concentration logs, and clearance test results.
-These documents satisfy export requirements, food safety audits, HACCP critical control point verification, and regulatory inspections.
+These documents include everything needed to satisfy export requirements, food safety audits, HACCP critical control point verification, and regulatory inspections.

 We guarantee pest elimination.
 If post-treatment sampling detects live target pests, we re-treat at no additional charge.